Z4ee/StarRail-ACE-B/README.md

 # Honkai Star Rail | ACE (AntiCheatExpert) bypass
-This repository provides code and instructions for bypassing the anti-cheat system in Honkai Star Rail game, allowing players to open Cheat Engine.
+This repository provides code for bypassing the anti-cheat system in Honkai Star Rail game, allowing players to open Cheat Engine.
 For informational purposes only.
 Use at your own risk.

 # Instruction
 What you need to compile: